DarkLotus8000/Rebuild-H.Cache.bin/README.md

 -----------------------------------------

-Reconstruct the missing OpenWF H.Cache override for a historical Warframe build from its active `B.Cache.*.bin!E_<hash>` manifests.
+Reconstruct the missing OpenWF H.Cache.bin override for a historical Warframe build from its active `B.Cache.*.bin!E_<hash>` manifests.

 The tool creates these files in the same folder as the selected manifests: